AustinFrederick/Application-Template/README.md

 **Features**

-*Built on the Spring 3.0.5 framework
+- Built on the Spring 3.0.5 framework

--Designed using responsive web design principles
+- Designed using responsive web design principles

--Compatible with various web browsers
+- Compatible with various web browsers

--Easy to customize and extend
+- Easy to customize and extend

 **Getting Started**